zedlopez/ifm/Writing with Inform.md

 	The Exquisitely Narrow Defile is a dead end.

-The Defile must have a river sound, of course, because we said that every dead end would have one.
-We haven't said what that river sound will be, but Inform can work it out, because we did say this:
+The Defile must have a `river sound`, of course, because we said that every `dead end` would have one.
+We haven't said what that sound will be, but Inform can work it out, because we did say this:

 	The river sound of a dead end is usually "a faint whispering of running water".

-If there are no instructions at all about the value of a property, Inform fills in the default value of the appropriate kind – in this case, it would be a blank text.
+If there are no instructions at all about the value of a property, Inform fills in the default value of the appropriate kind – in this case, it would be a blank `text`.
 (A table of the kinds which can be used for properties, and their default values, can be found in the Kinds index.)

 ## Using new kinds of value in properties

 ^^{kinds: defining: kinds of value} ^^{defining: kinds of value} ^^{values: kinds of value} ^^{kinds: enumerated values} ^^{text substitutions: new kinds of value} ^^{values: displaying} ^^{text substitutions: enumerated values} ^^{properties: holding a new kind of value} ^^{properties: value properties: defining} ^^{value properties: defining} ^^{defining: value properties} ^^{(of), for properties+sourcepart+}

 It turns out to be very useful to create a new kind of value, and then create a property to hold it.
 So useful, in fact, that Inform provides two shortened forms for doing so.
-Here is the first, and the second (making "conditions") is in the section following.
+Here is the first, and the second (making _conditions_) is in the section following.

 Suppose we go back to our example of the candle lantern whose brightness we have to measure.
 It's clear that what we want to do is to define: